-The content strategist is tasked with crafting an organizational image, maintaining consistency in communication across the many and varied channels available to the modern marketing team.
-Put far more simply, a content strategist is a professional storyteller.
-This field is an excellent opportunity for strategic thinkers with a knack for communication to truly thrive.
+The content strategist is tasked with crafting an organizational image, and maintaining consistency in communication across the many and varied channels available to the modern marketing team.

 Are you the type of person who can translate strategic vision into a series of creative assets?
 Can you manage creative teams?
 Do you have a good eye for aesthetic consistency?
 If so, then content strategy may be a good career objective to pursue.

 Investing in content strategy means developing the core competencies and skills necessary to do the job well.
 Here are three key categories of skills any good content strategist should have in their toolbelt:

 - Master of all things marketing: First and foremost, a content strategist must understand marketing from the executive (i.e. organizational) level.
 All marketing communication should go through the content strategist for consistency in style, tone, branding, and audience alignment.
 This means that content marketers must be able to accurately assess the many and varied forms of marketing communications.

 - Sufficiently tech-savvy: While the content strategist may not need to master front-end development or database management, they will be expected to manage teams including technical specialists.
 That means understanding key principles to capitalize on the capabilities (or avoid asking the impossible) of their teammates.

 - Elite editing abilities: Last but certainly not least, the content strategist is expected to polish each potential piece of communication to perfection.
 What this means is being able to quickly and efficiently read and revise all outgoing communication to ensure alignment with the strategic vision set down by the executive team.
 While everyone can be a critic, very few people can lift the script towards key strategic objectives.

 Whether you check all of these boxes or none of them, there are plenty of educational programs customized specifically for incubating this all-important content expertise.